Skip to main content

 • --exclude PATTERNS: Do not scan paths that match the specified glob-like patterns.

-• --exit-zero: Always return a 0 (non-error) status code, even if incidents are found.
+• --exit-zero: Return a 0 (non-error) status code, even if incidents are found.
+An error status code will still be returned for other errors, such as connection errors.
 This option can also be set with the GITGUARDIAN_EXIT_ZERO environment variable.

 • --show-secrets: Show secrets in plaintext instead of hiding them.